romkatv/powerlevel10k/README.md

 same results.
 It's simply faster.
 There is no catch.

-If you are on Linux or WSL, consider enabling [gitstatus](https://github.com/romkatv/gitstatus) plugin for massive performance improvement in the vcs/prompt segment.
+If you are on Linux or WSL, consider enabling [gitstatus](https://github.com/romkatv/gitstatus) plugin for additional performance improvement in the vcs/prompt segment.

 ## Installation & Configuration